Ukiah Adult SchoolUkiah Unified School District

 All students who apply for student aid must use the Free Application for Student Financial Aid (FAFSA).
 This form must be used to determine financial aid eligibility.

-Students should go to the FAFSA student aid site to fill out the FAFSA form.
-Ukiah Adult School's Federal School Code is 042081.
 It is very important to use the IRS Data Retrieval Tool (DAT) to transfer tax information directly from the IRS to your application to minimize the need to provide federal tax return transcripts.
 Do not change any information after using the DAT.
 It is possible to go to your FAFSA record and submit a corrected FAFSA using the DAT if you haven't already.
 Once the application is complete, the information is sent directly to the school if the correct Federal School Code is used.
 Students should be sure to print their Student Aid Report (SAR) to view their eligibility.

 As a part of the Financial Aid Process, a student may be selected for verification, which is usually a random selection by the federal processor.
 Ukiah Adult School may also select additional files to verify.
 If selected for verification, it means that documents will be requested and a verification worksheet completed to verify certain information supplied on the FAFSA form is correct.
 No aid will be disbursed until the verification process is complete.
 It is a.federal crime to falsify any information on the FAFSA and any determination that deliberate tampering with FAFSA information occurred will be referred to the Office of the Inspector General.